A guide to writing blog posts that are always relevant (and packed with personality)

 I could talk about A Wrinkle in Time all day, but honestly, y’all?
 I really don’t love that book.
 I wouldn’t even say I like it.
 The only reason I’d include it is because I’ve read about how much other people—people like you, maybe—adore it.
 I could drop in a slick reference (hat tip to Google for the assist), but that reference would be pandering.
 You might not know it—yet—but I would.

 And that’s not real or honest.
 I firmly believe that the best writing comes from a place of truth.
-It’s one of my values (the first I mention here, actually), and it’s one that I hope you will incorporate into your writing, too.
+It’s one of my values and it’s one that I hope you will incorporate into your writing, too.

 Google is practically all powerful.
 Toss your pop culture reference into the search box and it’ll spit out the correct spelling, whatever trademark phrase that you can't quite remember, theme songs, jingles—just about anything you could want to reference.